ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part08.md

 ### Conclusion

 You now have a 6 node Microk8s Kubernetes 1.31.1 cluster with 3 master nodes, 3 worker nodes all running Ubuntu 24.04.1 LTS Noble Numbat.
-Your master nodes can focus on Kubernetes logic and your worker nodes can focus on your applications and infrastructure.
+Your master nodes can focus on Kubernetes logic and your worker nodes can focus on your applications and infrastructure workloads.

 Happy alien hunting.....